swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 ## State of the MLOps process

-- ✅ The codebase can be shared and improved by multiple developers;
+- ✅ The codebase can be shared and improved by multiple developers
-- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- ✅ The steps used to create the model are documented and can be re-executed;
+- ✅ The steps used to create the model are documented and can be re-executed
-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline and CML;
+- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline and CML
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
-There is no easy way to use the model outside of the experiment context.
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loadedstate and there is no easy way to use the model outside of the experiment context

 ## Sources